-Let us return our attention to the modular design problem of decentralized controllers in Section~\ref{subsecprob}.
-Comparing Fig.~\ref{fig:ent_N} with Fig.~\ref{fig:pre_sys}, we find that it can be regarded as a ``macroscopic" retrofit control problem where the interaction $\bm{L}$ corresponds to the environment for the block-diagonally structured system $\bm{G}$.
-From this viewpoint, we state the following fact.
+With regard to the modular design problem of decentralized controllers mentioned in Section~\ref{subsecprob}, on comparing Fig.~\ref{fig:ent_N} and Fig.~\ref{fig:pre_sys}, we find that it can be regarded as a ``macroscopic" retrofit control problem where the interaction $\bm{L}$ corresponds to the environment for the block-diagonally structured system $\bm{G}$.
+Thus, we state the following.

 \begin{theorem} Let Assumption~\ref{assum:loc_stable} hold for each of all subsystems.
-Then, the entire network system in Fig.~\ref{fig:ent_N} is internally stable for any interaction $\bm{L}$ such that the preexisting system $\bm{G}_{\rm pre}$ is internally stable if and only if each of all subcontrollers $K_1,\ldots K_N$ is a retrofit controller. \end{theorem}
+Then, the entire network system in Fig.~\ref{fig:ent_N} is internally stable for any interaction $\bm{L}$ such that the preexisting system $\bm{G}_{\rm pre}$ is internally stable if and only if all subcontrollers $K_1,\ldots K_N$ are retrofit controllers. \end{theorem}